-Low-income earners in Echuca are finding it increasingly difficult to afford rent, according to a new survey.By Kathleen Tonini
+Low-income earners in Echuca are finding it increasingly difficult to afford rent, according to a new survey.KATHLEEN TONINI May 1, 2013 4:40am

 A new survey shows low-income earners in Echuca are finding it increasingly difficult to afford rent.

 St Luke’s Anglicare took a snapshot of rental properties in Echuca, Bendigo and Castlemaine this month, which showed people on pensions and other government payments were struggling to find affordable housing.

 For the survey, St Luke’s defined affordability as 30 per cent of a household’s gross income, which is the same amount used by the government to calculate public housing costs.

 Nation-wide, for single parents in receipt of government benefits, less than one per cent of listed properties were affordable.